Future of Insurance Agents and brokers

 We have written about the Future of Insurance from the carrier or Reinsurance perspective.
 But now it is time to look at the broker and agent.

 Although we believe the introduction of InsurTech will help the industry become more efficient and these new technologies/platforms will add value.
 We have a few reasons why we believe the insurance agent or broker is here to stay- contrary to popular opinion.

 Long lasting Relationship with the customer

 Controlling the content is key in any business and the agents have all the customer control.
 Most often they attend local charity events, sponsor local little league, are an active part of their local community, etc. this relationship focus seems tough to disrupt overnight.

 Friends and family members count on the agent who they trust.

 We doubt insurers will disrupt their distribution model and alienate their long term agents who have the customers eyes/ears/hearts.
 This wont be a throw the baby out with the bath water approach, if anything it will just be an added distribution platform.

 Agents and brokers have the ability to adapt to new role or service.
-If agents are less involved in the transitional focus of the purchase, they will evolve to consult on risk management, or joining /forming the right peer to peer insurance groups, or be a point of contact with claims notice and settlement.
-Did TurboTax eliminate the personal accountant?
-No, if anything it made the CPA’s job easier.
+If agents are less involved in the transaction focus of the purchase, they will evolve to consult on risk management, or joining /forming the right peer to peer insurance groups, getting members into captive insurance companies, or be a point of contact with claims notice and settlement.

 Regulatory hurdles for startups and the industry well insulated by the McCann Ferguson Act.
 Plus the agency and broker licensing system was established to protect consumers.
 The issues in the news around the firm Zenefits highlights the issues that can occur without regulatory oversight or rapid growth out pacing regulation.